George Padmore: Communist Party

 During his college years in the US, Nurse became involved with the Workers (Communist) Party (CPUSA).
 When engaged in party business, he adopted the name George Padmore (compounding the Christian name of his father-in-law, Constabulary Sergeant-Major George Semper, and the surname of the friend who had been his best man, Errol Padmore).

-Padmore officially joined the Communist Party in 1927 (when he was in Washington, DC) and was active in its mass organization targeted to black Americans, the American Negro Labor Congress.
+Padmore officially joined the Communist Party in 1927 (when he was in Washington, D.C.) and was active in its mass organization targeted to black Americans, the American Negro Labor Congress.
 In March 1929 he was a fraternal (non-voting) delegate to the 6th National Convention of the CPUSA, held in New York City.

 Padmore, an energetic worker and prolific writer, was tapped by Communist Party trade union leader William Z. Foster as a rising star.
 He was taken to Moscow to deliver a report on the formation of the Trade Union Unity League to the Communist International (Comintern) later in 1929.
 Following his presentation, Padmore was asked to stay on in Moscow to head the Negro Bureau of the Red International of Labour Unions (Profintern).
 He was elected to the Moscow City Soviet.

 As head of the Profintern's Negro Bureau, Padmore helped to produce pamphlet literature and contributed articles to Moscow's English-language newspaper, the Moscow Daily News.
 He was also used periodically as a courier of funds from Moscow to various foreign Communist Parties.